oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 Oracle RAC Database is supported for Oracle Linux 7.

-IMPORTANT: Note that the current version of Oracle RAC on Docker is only supported for test and development environments, but not for production environments.
+IMPORTANT: Note that the current version of Oracle RAC on Container is only supported for test and development environments, but not for production environments.

 ## Section 9 : License

-To download and run Oracle Grid and Database, regardless of whether inside or outside a Docker container, you must download the binaries from the Oracle website and accept the license indicated on that page.
+To download and run Oracle Grid and Database, regardless of whether inside or outside a container, you must download the binaries from the Oracle website and accept the license indicated on that page.

-All scripts and files hosted in this project and GitHub docker-images/OracleDatabase repository required to build the Docker images are unless otherwise noted, released under UPL 1.0 license.
+All scripts and files hosted in this project and GitHub docker-images/OracleDatabase repository required to build the container  images are unless otherwise noted, released under UPL 1.0 license.

 ## Section 10 : Copyright